Cathedral Santuario de Guadalupe (Dallas, Texas)

-The National Shrine Cathedral of Our Lady of Guadalupe (Spanish: Catedral Santuario Nacional de Nuestra Señora de Guadalupe) or just simply Cathedral Guadalupe is the cathedral church of the Catholic Diocese of Dallas, Texas.
+The National Shrine Cathedral of Our Lady of Guadalupe (Spanish: Catedral Santuario Nacional de Nuestra Señora de Guadalupe) is the cathedral church of the Catholic Diocese of Dallas, Texas.
 The structure dates from the late 19th century and is located in the Arts District of downtown Dallas, Texas.
 The church oversees the second-largest Catholic church membership in the United States.
 Its average Sunday attendance is 11,200.